pymc-devs/pytensor/doc/index.rst

 Welcome
 =======

-Pytensor is a Python library that allows you to define, optimize/rewrite, and evaluate mathematical expressions involving multi-dimensional arrays efficiently.
+PyTensor is a Python library that allows you to define, optimize/rewrite, and evaluate mathematical expressions involving multi-dimensional arrays efficiently.

-Some of Pytensor's features are:
+Some of PyTensor's features are:

 * **Tight integration with NumPy**
-  - Use `numpy.ndarray` in Pytensor-compiled functions
+  - Use `numpy.ndarray` in PyTensor-compiled functions
 * **Efficient symbolic differentiation**
-  - Pytensor efficiently computes your derivatives for functions with one or many inputs
+  - PyTensor efficiently computes your derivatives for functions with one or many inputs
 * **Speed and stability optimizations**
   - Get the right answer for ``log(1 + x)`` even when ``x`` is near zero
 * **Dynamic C/JAX/Numba code generation**
   - Evaluate expressions faster

-Pytensor is based on `Theano`_, which has been powering large-scale computationally intensive scientific investigations since 2007.
+PyTensor is based on `Theano`_, which has been powering large-scale computationally intensive scientific investigations since 2007.